-Recently voted by Travel and Leisure magazine as the best town to visit in the world, Hoi An is a staple on any Vietnam itinerary.
-It wasn’t our top city in the country because we did find it particularly busy and touristy but this town full of cosy little boats and lanterns strung from every corner will definitely charm you.
+Voted in 2019 by Travel and Leisure magazine as the best town to visit in the world, Hoi An is a staple on any Vietnam itinerary.
+It wasn’t our top city in the country because we did find it particularly busy and touristy, but this town full of cosy little boats and lanterns strung from every corner will definitely charm you.

-Luxury: Four Seasons Nam Hai – Friends of ours stayed here when we were in Hoi An, and they raved about the sheer luxury of this resort.
+Luxury: Friends of ours stayed at the Four Seasons Nam Hai when we were in Hoi An, and they raved about the sheer luxury of this resort.
 It’s a bit further out of town, but easily accessible via taxi.

-Mid-range: East West Villa –one of the best value for money places and Hoi An hotels around.
+Mid-range: East West Villa is one of the best value for money places and Hoi An hotels around.
 Great rooms, delicious breakfast and a refreshing swimming pool.
 They did have WiFi issues when we stayed so if this is important to you, perhaps give them a skip.

-Budget: Palmy Villa – it’s not entirely budget but is amazing value in Hoi An.
-We stayed here for a few nights and provides clean rooms and a great pool, but at a very affordable price.
+Budget: Palmy Villa would be our lower budget suggest.
+To be fair it’s not entirely backpacking-cheap-as-chips budget, but it is amazing value in Hoi An.
+We stayed here for a few nights and it provides a clean private room and a great pool, but at a very affordable price.

 Wander the old town

-After a bit of relaxation in the morning, head straight over to the Old Quarter to wander the streets.
-Here you’ll find the streets far more empty than in the evenings, so a nice respite from the manic crowds of the night time.
+After a bit of relaxation on the morning of day 16 of your itinerary, head straight over to the Old Quarter to wander the streets.
+Here you’ll find the streets far emptier than in the evenings, so a nice respite from the manic crowds of the night time.

 Lee got a dress made at Kim Hien – they were fast, friendly and affordable.